 Sorrento Primary School will maintain a supply of adrenaline autoinjector(s) for general use, as a back-up to those provided by parents and carers for specific students, and also for students who may suffer from a first time reaction at school.

-Adrenaline autoinjectors for general use will be stored at the First Aid Room and labelled for ‘general use’.
+Adrenaline autoinjectors for general use will be stored at the First Aid Room and labelled ‘general use’.

 The principal is responsible for arranging the purchase of adrenaline autoinjectors for general use, and will consider: